 Common myths and misconceptions about Mexico for dental

-- Low costs means low quality – The lower costs are due to a lower cost of operation, not a lower quality of care.
-Some, not all, dentists have training and credentials from the USA and/or Mexico and many are members of the American Dental Association.
+- Low costs mean low quality – The lower costs are due to a lower cost of operation, not a lower quality of care.
+Some, but not all, dentists have training and credentials from the USA and/or Mexico and many are members of the American Dental Association.
 There are also some dental offices in Mexico that are in-network members of U.S. insurance providers.
-So not only is dental tourism popular with uninsured people, it is also attractive to people who need major work done, have dental insurance yet still have to pay a large sum out-of-pocket.
+So not only is dental tourism popular with uninsured people, but it is also attractive to people who need major work done, and have dental insurance yet still have to pay a large sum out-of-pocket.
 Having major work done in Los Algodones can help reduce that, but you’ll need to carefully do your research first to find a dental provider that qualifies with your plan.

 - It’s dangerous – Los Algodones is just minutes in walking distance from the USA-Mexico border.
 It’s the safest border to Mexico.
 The town is safe for walking, safe to carry cash in, and easy to navigate.
 There are plenty of dangerous towns in the USA too, so keep things in perspective but as always, stay mindful.